magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 ## Scene: Same flat, seconds later

-Mark stumbles out of the bedroom, pale, gripping the doorframe.
-His collar is skewed, hair mussed, breath uneven.

 **AMBER** *(frowning)*:
 What happened to you?
 You look like you've seen a ghost—or worse, a tax return.